KhanMubashshirAzeem/API-Android/README.md

-# Product API with Lazy Loading
+# Product API Android
+# Base APK File is Added in this project

 This Android application fetches a list of products from a RESTful API and displays them using a RecyclerView.
 ## Features